-It is also possible for a woman to experience ongoing bladder inflammation that has no known cause.
+It is also possible for an individual to experience ongoing bladder inflammation that has no known cause.
 The medical term for this is interstitial cystitis, and doctors are currently unsure why it happens.

 4. Cystitis or urinary tract infections

 Cystitis refers to inflammation in the bladder due to a bacterial infection.
-This happens because vaginal, rectal, or skin bacteria can enter the urethra and make their way to the bladder.
+This happens because vaginal, rectal, or skin bacteria can enter the urethra, a tube that drains urine from the bladder, and travel to the bladder.

-A urinary tract infection (UTI) is one that can occur anywhere in the system, while cystitis occurs only in the bladder.
+A urinary tract infection (UTI) can occur anywhere in the urinary system, while cystitis occurs only in the bladder.

 Both conditions are common in women.
-These infections will sometimes clear up on their own, but a short course of antibiotics will typically treat cystitis and other UTIs.
+These infections will sometimes clear up without treatment, but a short course of antibiotics will typically treat cystitis and other UTIs.